Who Is Jason Momoa?

-Jason Momoa was born in Hawaii on August 1, 1979 but raised in Iowa.
-When he moved back to Hawaii after high school, he began a modeling career, which soon led to an acting career.
+Jason Momoa was born in Hawaii on August 1, 1979, but raised in Iowa.
+When he moved back to Hawaii after high school, he began modeling, which soon led to an acting career.
 After long-running roles on Baywatch Hawaii and Stargate: Atlantis, Momoa landed the role of Khal Drogo on HBO's Game of Thrones, which debuted in 2011.
-The same year Momoa was featured in the title role of the new Conan the Barbarian movie.
-Since then, more film roles have kept the actor busy, and 2014 found him shooting Batman vs. Superman: Dawn of Justice, which hit theaters in March 2016.
-2014 also saw the release of Road to Paloma, which Momoa starred in, directed and co-wrote.
+That same year Momoa was featured in the title role of the new Conan the Barbarian movie.
+He has remained busy through film projects and the TV adventure drama Frontier, as well as his selection for the role of DC Comics superhero Aquaman on the big screen.

 Early Life and Modeling Career